awsdocs/aws-systems-manager-user-guide/doc_source/security_iam_service-with-iam.md

 For Systems Manager to interact with your managed nodes, you must choose a role to allow Systems Manager to access nodes on your behalf\.
 If you have previously created a service role or service\-linked role, then Systems Manager provides you with a list of roles to choose from\.
 It's important to choose a role that allows access to start and stop managed nodes\.

-To access EC2 instances, the role your AWS account needs is an IAM instance profile\.
-For information, see [Create an IAM instance profile for Systems Manager](setup-instance-profile.md)\.
+To access EC2 instances, you must configure instance permissions\.
+For information, see [Configure instance permissions for Systems Manager](setup-instance-permissions.md)\.

 To access on\-premises nodes or virtual machines \(VMs\), the role your AWS account needs is an IAM service role for a hybrid environment\.
 For information, see [Create an IAM service role for a hybrid environment](sysman-service-role.md)\.